Early Childhood education

 ‘Pippa and Paul playing safely’ provides the opportunity for you and your child to discuss various water safety dangerous situations.

 There are eight scenarios in this picture book which you can use to stimulate discussion with your child by using a piece of paper which is used to remove yourself from the picture giving you the opportunity to talk to your child about what happens when you aren’t about.

 The need for adult supervision is paramount through the book and it is a good idea to take your time over a number of sessions to enable you to talk to the various topics at a more leisurely pace.

 To download Pippa and Paul click here

 SplashSave’s ‘Swim to Survive’ programme aims to reduce drownings by helping parents and caregivers become their child’s first swim teachers.

 The programme gives parents and caregivers the skills they need to teach their child the basics in aquatic education.

-SplashSave focuses on the birth to five-year old's and teaches them water survival techniques - a pre-curser to traditional swimming lessons.
+SplashSave focuses from birth to five-year old and teaches them water survival techniques - a pre-curser to traditional swimming lessons.

 A number of these packs are being distributed to Kohunga and Early Childhood Centres throughout New Zealand and they can be borrowed in order for you to teach your child.
 They can also be purchased at the SplashSave website